What is the carry-on allowance?

 - Miami (MIA) – $ 75 CAD/USD for each additional/oversized bag.

-- Rest of the US – $ 85 CAD/USD for an overweight or oversized bag.
+- Rest of the US – $ 85 CAD/USD for an additional/oversized bag.

-- Middle Est – $ 150 CAD/USD for an overweight or oversized bag.
+- Middle East – $ 50 CAD/USD for an additional/oversized bag.

-- Japan, South Pacific- $ 175 CAD/USD for an overweight or oversized bag.
+- Japan, South Pacific- $ 175 CAD/USD for an additional/oversized bag.

-- Africa- $ 50 CAD/USD for an overweight or oversized bag.
+- Africa- $ 50 CAD/USD for an additional/oversized bag.

 Charges for overweight, oversized or extra baggage are not cumulative.
 If a bag is both overweight and oversized, the fee is charged only once.
-No overweight or oversize charges apply to additional bags for which the $100 or $ 225 fee is paid.
+No overweight or oversize charges apply to additional bags for which the $100, $105 or $ 225 fee (plus taxes) is paid.

 Air Canada accepts most sporting equipment (e.g., archery equipment, bicycles, golf, hockey, lacrosse, and scuba diving equipment, skis, snowboards, surfboards, wakeboards, etc.) as checked baggage.
-Sporting equipment will be included in the free baggage allowance, and additional checked baggage charges will apply (exception – additional checked baggage charges may be waived for some sporting equipment such as oversized baggage charge for golf equipment, skis, snowboards, and surfboards, overweight and oversized baggage charges for bicycles, etc.).
+Sporting equipment will be included in the free baggage allowance, and additional checked baggage charges will apply (exception – additional checked baggage charges may be waived for some sporting equipment such as oversized baggage charge for golf equipment, hockey equipment, skis, snowboards, and surfboards, paddleboards, kiteboards, wakeboards, and wave skis; overweight and oversized baggage charges for bicycles).

-In addition to any applicable additional checked baggage charges, Air Canada charges a handling fee of $50 CAD (before taxes) for carriage of bicycles and surfboards (two handling fees apply for two surfboards packed in the same container).
+In addition to any applicable additional checked baggage charges, Air Canada charges a handling fee of $50 CAD (before taxes) for the carriage of bicycles and $100 CAD (before taxes) for the carriage of paddleboards, kiteboards, wakeboards, and wave skis.

-The following sports items are not accepted as checked baggage: bobsleighs, canoes, hang gliders, luges, paddleboards, vaulting poles, and windsurfing equipment.
+The following sports items are not accepted as checked baggage: bobsleighs, canoes, hang gliders, luges, and windsurfing equipment.

 Lost and Found